modflowpy/flopy/docs/make_release.md

 Publishing the release triggers jobs to publish the `flopy` package to PyPI and open a PR updating `develop` from `master`.
 This PR also updates version numbers to the just-released version, and appends "+" to the end of the version string to indicate development status.

+##### Trusted publishing

+The automated release workflow assumes [trusted publishing](https://docs.pypi.org/trusted-publishers/) has been configured in the PyPI admin interface.
+A GitHub environment called `release` is also required (however it needs no secrets or environment variables).

 ### Manual releases